 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-In the travel industry, nothing can touch TripAdvisor.
-It’s the gold standard for reviews and comparison shopping for hotels, restaurants and excursions.
+In the travel industry, nothing can touch TripAdvisor reviews.
+It’s the gold standard for information and comparison shopping for hotels, restaurants and excursions.

 Yet, just below the surface, there are some major problems with the service.
 There’s a dark side that is widely discussed in the industry, but rarely acknowledged to consumers: there’s a huge problem with fake TripAdvisor reviews.